 Another piece that many teams miss is communication.
 Providing a centralized source of information for all individuals involved requires coordination.
 Communication must also flow to others in the organization outside of the incident, such as management, PR and sometimes legal.
 Keep this communication consistent, direct and upbeat.

 Considering a Bounty Programs?
-Focus on
+Focus on Relationships

 Before considering any type of bug bounty program, you first have to consider the parameters of handling external vulnerability reports.
 This includes building templates for responses, establishing internal SLAs for responding, building agreements with engineering and dev teams on SLAs for resolution, and a clearly defined table of bugs with their related severity.